Milad244/QuickTTS/README.md

 # QuickTTS

-Download: Just download everything and then go into the DIST folder and run quick_tts.exe
+## Description

-QuickTTS: This is a text to speech app.
+**QuickTTS**: QuickTTS is a text to speech app.
+You can adjust the volume, speed, and voice of your TTS!

-Tools used for this project: Python
+## Tools Used
+- Python